 Spousal support is money paid by a former spouse or partner to the other after separation or divorce.
-The rules governing spousal support for married couples who intend to divorce are set out by the Divorce Act, while common law couples and married couples going through a separation will be governed by the applicable provincial or territorial law.
+The rules governing spousal support for divorcing couples are set out by the Divorce Act, while the rules governing this issue for common law couples is governed by Ontario’s Family Law Act.

 The law encompassing spousal support is one of the most complicated areas in family law.
 It is highly recommended that you seek legal advice regarding spousal support.
-If you would like to discuss the potential of obtaining an order for spousal support from the court or are facing an application for same, contact David H. Nuri, Barrister & Solicitor for a consultation today.
+If you would like to discuss the potential of obtaining an order for spousal support from the court or are facing an application for spousal support, contact NuriLaw Professional Corporation for a consultation today.